cran/taxonomizr/README.md

  * `condenseTaxa`: condense a set of taxa to their most specific common branch
  * `makeNewick`: generate a Newick formatted tree from taxonomic output
  * `getAccessions`: find accessions for a given taxonomic ID
+ * `getDescendants`: find descendants for a given taxonomic ID

 And a simple use case might look like (see below for more details):